 The Laplace transform of the commonly known functions are listed in the following table:

 The Laplace transform follow commonly known properties.
 The following list shows some of the properties that the Laplace Transform posses:

-That is all for now I hope this article would be helpful for you.
+That is all for now I hope this article (introduction to Laplace Transform)would be helpful for you.
 In the next post I will come up with more interesting educational topics.
 Till then stay connected, keep reading and enjoy learning.